How to Paint a Stained Dresser

 If your dresser is old and the finish has no shine to it, you can get away without sanding if you use chalk paint.

-Now we’re ready for paint!
+Now we’re ready to paint!
 Paint 1-3 coats of paint on your dresser.

-**Note: I sprayed this dresser with my hobby paint sprayer.
+**Note: I sprayed this dresser with my hobby paint sprayer, though it has been discontinued.
+You can use the newer model, the Wagner Control Spray 250.
 I love that it makes painting furniture quick and easy!
-Learn more about spray painting furniture here.
+Learn more about painting furniture with a sprayer here.

 So you have to ask yourself…Do you prefer a solid one-color finish?
 Do you want it distressed?
 Are you looking for a boho vibe with layered and blended colors?